-As a psychologist with a private practice, you might be at the stage when you realize the need for marketing.
+As a psychologist with a private practice, you might be at the stage when you realize the need for mental health digital marketing.
 That’s the right approach — if you don’t advertise your practice, nobody will know about it.
 Marketing can help you increase your online presence and reach as well as build loyalty and credibility among your target audience to convert prospects into clients.

 In this guide, you’ll find everything you need to know about marketing tactics for psychologists to attract clients, tools to convert website visitors into clients in one click, and how to build your image and reputation as an expert.
 To make it easier for you to navigate, we’ve grouped the tactics into three categories: tactics for professional brand development, online presence, and marketing to improve the customer experience.